NaokiHori/SimpleTCSolver/README.rst

 UNDER ACTIVE DEVELOPMENT.

-More rigorous CI will be added soon, and the documentation will be enriched in the near future in order to clearly tell why and how things are treated.
+Additional test cases will soon be added, and the documentation will be enriched in the near future in order to clearly explain why and how things are treated.

-Also implementations are partially incomplete, in particular 1. the implicit treatment of the diffusive terms in the azimuthal direction and 2. the computation of the dissipation rate are under construction (Cartesian version is directly used).
+The implementations are partly incomplete, in particular the calculation of the dissipation rate is still under construction (the Cartesian version is used, which is obviously inaccurate).

 |License|_ |CI|_ |LastCommit|_